 The primary focus of the research conducted in this laboratory is to analyze the mechanics of human movements such as walking, running, jumping and other functional movements such as the sit-to-stand and ascending/descending stairs.
-High-speed motion capture, ground reaction forces, electromyography and computer animation are some of the tools used in the SDSU Biomechanics & Human Movement Science Laboratory to analyze human movement.
+High-speed motion capture, ground reaction forces, electromyography and computer animation are some of the tools used in the SDSU Biomechanics and Human Movement Science Laboratory to analyze human movement.

-From developing a research project to collecting, processing and analyzing data to writing publications, graduate research assistants that work in the Biomechanics & Human Movement Science Laboratory gain valuable experience in all aspects of the research process.
+From developing a research project to collecting, processing and analyzing data to writing publications, graduate research assistants that work in the Biomechanics and Human Movement Science Laboratory gain valuable experience in all aspects of the research process.

 Areas of Focus